 Ian: And what was your school life like, Steffen?.

 Steffen: So I did the regular 10 years of school education that everybody had like a secondary school.
 And until I turned maybe 15 or so, I had no intention to do grammar school or A levels.
 And I wanted to basically get an apprenticeship and get what I thought at this point a real job.
-And I remember telling my parents, I don’t want to end up in a lab being in one of these white coats and doing theoretical things.
+And I remember telling my parents, I do not want to end up in a lab being in one of these white coats and doing theoretical things.
 I want to do some practical stuff.
 Yeah, but before that school was sort of uneventful for me.
 I just got by and had some minor troubles, but nothing serious.

 Ian: Did you play much sport or anything at school?.